shaynarang/bot-o-mat-shaynarang/README.md

 - An interface to assign tasks to a robot
 - Client and server side validation based on the assumptions listed below
 - An interface to view robot task count and duration
-- A tasks countdown timer
+- A tasks timer
 - A progress bar animation
+- A tasks log that populates as tasks are completed in real time

 ## Technologies Used
 - Ruby on Rails